 When you’re out exercising your dog in any green space, always play by the rules and be mindful of other people.
 Always be considerate around other dog owners and remember to pick up your dog’s mess.

 - Ensure your dog is under control at all times and within eyesight

 - If necessary, place your dog on a leash

-- Consider that other park users may be wary of your dog
+- Consider that other park user may be wary of your dog

 - Ensure that your dog doesn’t annoy or disturb wildlife